sfence/luanti/doc/lua_api.md

     -- Can't be used together with `to_player`.

     max_hear_distance = 32,
-    -- Only play for players that are at most this far away when the sound -- starts playing.
+    -- Only play for players that are at most this far away.
     -- Needs `pos` or `object` to be set.
     -- `32` is the default.
+    -- See `sounds_updating`.
 }
 ```